Updated January 3, 2020

 Treat yourself well on your return.
 Don’t force yourself to return to work the next day unless absolutely necessary.
 If you must return to work immediately, don’t schedule overly challenging activities.

 Choose nutrient rice meals like grains, fruits, and veggies.
-These will help you with beating jet lag and is one of the easiest ways to stay healthy while traveling.My best advice for jet lag is to sleep as much as you can on a plane, no matter what time it is.
+These tips for beating jet lag are one of the easiest ways to stay healthy while traveling.My best advice for jet lag is to sleep as much as you can on a plane, no matter what time it is.
 Then, when you arrive at your destination, do some sort of physical activity.
 Tom Daley Click To Tweet

 Just like the jet lag prevention tips at other stages, hydrating and exposure to sunlight are key and will help you adjust to your regular time frame faster.

-What are some of your tips for minimizing or beating jet lag?
+What are some of your tips for beating jet lag?
+How long does jet lag last for you?
 Share your tips with us.

 >>If you enjoyed this post and would like to keep it for future reference, download a PDF here!<<